aibartrsnbv-source/SQL_PROJECT/README.md

 - **Job Title Variety:** Positions range from Data Analyst to Director of Analytics, reflecting the diversity of roles and specializations within the field.

 ![Top Paying Roles](/assets/Code_Generated_Image.png)
-*Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL query results*
+*Bar graph visualizing the salary for the top 10 salaries for data analysts; Gemini generated this graph from my SQL query results*

 ### 2. Skills for Top Paying Jobs
 To identify the skills demanded by top-paying roles, I combined job postings with skills data, revealing what employers prioritize for high-compensation positions.